laminlabs/lndocs/README.md

-# lndocs: Lamin site generator
+# lndocs: Lamin static site generator

-This is a command line tool.
+This is a command line documentation tool _currently_ only meant for Lamin-related projects:

+- Given our small team with limited bandwidth, we cannot offer support for documenting projects that are not related to Lamin.
+- We _might_ develop the package into a general-purpose docs builder longer into the future.

 Install via:

 ```
 pip install git+https://github.com/laminlabs/lndocs.git
 ```

-And then build your documentation by calling the tool in the root of your project repository.
+Build the docs by running `lndocs` in the root of your project repository:

 ```
 lndocs
 ```

-The basis for this is largely Sphinx.
-More explanation to come.
+Acknowledgements:

+`lndocs` builds on docutils, Sphinx, Bootstrap, `pydata-sphinx-theme`, and several other open-source tools.